-Your text seems to sacrifice order for detail; it covers everything at the expense of organization.
+Your texts seem to sacrifice order for detail; it covers everything at the expense of organization.
 Lectures shall provide an organized overview; as such, we will not be covering the book chapter by chapter but topic by topic.
 Use your index to read the pertinent and relative information.

 My preferred teaching style is interactive lecture, derived from the teaching philosophy that nothing is learned until responses are made, either verbally or written.
 I am extremely available for student consultation and I will be more than happy to proof students' rough drafts and to further discuss course material.
 Please append your prewrites and final submissions, in Word, to my e-mail address.
-Do NOT use Brightspace, Google, Clouds, or anything else.
+Do NOT use Brightspace, Google, Clouds, pdf files, or anything else.
+If I can't open it or edit it, I can't grade it.
 Papers are due at the beginning of the class period on the specified dates.
 Late papers will be graded but penalized 2 points per class day.
 As adequate time is allotted between the end of the unit and the due date, no excuses other than medical, major emergencies, and single parenthood will be accepted.
 You may have three free papers where I will indicate spelling and grammatical errors but not penalize them, after which I shall.